 Exclusive Discounts

 If the buyer is willing to pay the seller on the spot, they can benefit from the highest discount available, which isn’t applicable after the fact.
-Note that not all businesses will offer this deal, as it could potentially affect their profit margins if the usual prices aren’t on the steeper side.
+Note that not all businesses have exclusive offers, as they could potentially affect their profit margins if the usual prices aren’t on the steeper side.
 Such “on-the-spot” discounts are found in healthcare more so than in other industries.

 Sales Discounts